NixOS/rfcs/rfcs/0127-issues-warnings.md

 ## Alternatives
 [alternatives]: #alternatives

-An alternative design would be to have issues as a separate list (not part of the package).
-Instead of allowing individual packages, one could ignore individual warnings (they'd need an identifying number for that).
+An alternative design would be to have issues as a separate list (not part of the package). ~~Instead of allowing individual packages, one could ignore individual warnings (they'd need an identifying number for that).
 The advantage of doing this is that one could have one issue and apply it for a lot of packages (e.g. "Python 2 is deprecated").
-The main drawback there is that it is more complex.
+The main drawback there is that it is more complex.~~ The advantages of that approach have been integrated while keeping the downsides small: Warnings are ignored with a per-kind granularity, but one may give some of them a name to allow finer control where necessary.

 A few other sketches about how the declaration syntax might look like in different scenarios: